Kyoto: The Locals

 Somewhere near Shinbashi-dori alley, we enter a tachinomi bar called ‘Kokoro’.
 The bar offers various drinks & dishes such as sashimi, miso, egg mentai, and sake.
 Next to us on the standing bar, some tourists just finished one bottle of sake.
 I am personally not a drinker, and never spend my money on alcoholic drinks.
 I start the conversation by asking her about what makes her so content to be in this city, why not Tokyo or other cities.
 “That’s the answer, I already feel so content to be here, compare to Tokyo life is much more relaxing here; the living cost and the social pressure is much lower; the people are more talkative; and the most important part, my family is here”.
 A group of Japanese near us laugh so hard, they talk like figures in anime while enjoying their sake”.
 We stay there until nine then take a short walk aimlessly in Kiyamachi-dori, down to the road next to the river

-I start the day by reading an article about the political situation in Indonesia.
-The uproar of the recent election which has ended about a month ago still not over yet.
-The issue today is about 527 election officers (KPPS Officer) who died of exhaustion during the vote count.
-An immense ocean of disappointment reverberates on social media.
-Prabowo Subianto and his proponents are furious.
-They still cannot accept their defeat and trying to fight for the rights, whether rights or delusions
+I started the day by reading an article about the political situation in Indonesia.
+The uproar of the recent election, which had ended about a month ago, still wasn’t over.
+The issue that day was about 527 election officers (KPPS Officers) who had died of exhaustion during the vote count.
+An immense ocean of disappointment reverberated on social media.
+Prabowo Subianto and his proponents were furious.
+They still couldn’t accept their defeat and were trying to fight for their rights, whether real or delusional.

-Half of Kyoto is still sleeping.
-The birds in Okazaki park is chirping on the cherry tree.
-In front of the park, the magnificent Heian Shrine is still quiet waiting for the tourists who will come soon.
-‘Heian-Kyo is the old name of Kyoto’.
-‘This shrine is part of Kyoto Imperial Palace in the past’
+Half of Kyoto was still sleeping.
+The birds in Okazaki park were chirping on the cherry trees.
+In front of the park, the magnificent Heian Shrine was still quiet, waiting for the tourists who would come soon.
+‘Heian-Kyo is the old name of Kyoto.’
+‘This shrine was part of Kyoto Imperial Palace in the past.’

 Sakura season has passed, it’s the verdant turn that enlivens.
-Since I started my journey from Tokyo I have visited a dozen temples and shrines which makes me experiencing a temple fever.
-At this point of my journey, somehow I feel a little bit tired of traveling, not physically but tired of experiencing and exposed to so many different things in a very short time without having much time to absorb and reflect
+Since I started my journey from Tokyo, I’ve visited a dozen temples and shrines—enough to give me temple fatigue.
+At this point, I feel a little tired of traveling.
+Not physically tired, but tired of consuming so many different experiences in such a short time without space to absorb and reflect on them.

-Kyoto is a kind of place that will give you acute homesickness even before you leave.
-Every time I see rivers here I find myself petrified and imagining a moment that I want to watch in slow motion
+Kyoto is the kind of place that will give you homesickness even before you leave.
+I’m constantly imagining moments I want to watch in slow motion.

 I take a nap about an hour before writing down these notes.
 From the window, I can see a grey cat lazing near a flowerpot on the neighbor’s yard.
-Earlier on the way home, Mayuko told me stories about everything she knows about this city, she jumps from one topic to another as we passed different places.
+Earlier on the way home, Mayuko told me stories about everything she knew about this city, jumping from one topic to another as we passed different places.
 “That’s my high school.
-This is the famous Sanjo-Bridge where Samurai always meet and used to battle and perhaps drink coffee in that Starbucks”.
+This is the famous Sanjo-Bridge where Samurai always meet and used to battle and perhaps drink coffee in that Starbucks.”
 Sometimes it’s better to just enjoy the conversation, be part of it without worrying about what I’m going to write in this note

-In the late afternoon, Mayuko and I strolling around the Kamogawa river, it’s only about a few hundred meters from their house.
-We walk through Kyoto University, she is still pursuing her linguistic degree here.
-I see a giant tree standing in the middle of the campus area which becomes the university’s symbol.
-We then take a rest at Kawabata park next to the Kamo river and spend the rest of the afternoon there
+In the late afternoon, Mayuko and I strolled around the Kamogawa river, only a few hundred meters from their house.
+We walked through Kyoto University, where she was still pursuing her linguistics degree.
+I saw a giant tree standing in the middle of the campus area which had become the university’s symbol.
+We then took a rest at Kawabata park next to the Kamo river and spent the rest of the afternoon there

 “Tō-Kyō ( 東-京) and Kyō-To ( 京-都 ).
 They have different ‘To’.
 The Tō in Tokyo means ‘East’ and the ‘To’ in Kyoto means ‘City’, while ‘Kyo’ means ‘Capital’ for both of them.
 So, Tokyo means ‘East Capital’ and Kyoto means ‘Capital City’.
 This is because Kyoto is our old capital before it eventually moved to Tokyo in the east part”

-Tonight, Mayuko’s mother serves us with a typical local food called Obanzai, it’s a variety of foods such as rice with mushroom, miso tofu, vegetables, fried fish, and other small cuisines.
-I wonder when was the last time I have a family dinner.
-Her mother and younger sister curiously glance and exchange smiles among them while eating, it’s as if I am a judge on master chef show
+Tonight, Mayuko’s mother serves us a typical local food called Obanzai, a variety of dishes such as rice with mushroom, miso tofu, vegetables, fried fish, and other small cuisines.
+I wonder when was the last time I had a family dinner.
+Her mother and younger sister curiously glance and exchange smiles among themselves while eating, as if I am a judge on a master chef show

-Youtube sniffs my activity in Japan.
-Its algorithm recommends me “The Evolution of Japanese Music” video.
-It brings the music from the 14,000 BCE Jōmon period to 1980’s J-Pop era.
-Jomon period sounds like common tribal music during a primordial time when people still use a rustic drum, mouth echoes, skin clap, and dances while spinning around the fire.
-The following era sounds so simple yet silly.
-It seems like the Japanese gradually gaining their musical characteristic after the Meiji era because it mostly sounds like Chinese traditional music before this period
+YouTube sniffed my activity in Japan.
+Its algorithm recommended me “The Evolution of Japanese Music” video.
+It covered music from the 14,000 BCE Jōmon period to the 1980s J-Pop era.
+The Jōmon period sounded like common tribal music from a primordial time—rustic drums, mouth echoes, skin claps, people dancing around fires.
+The following eras sounded simple, almost silly.
+It seemed like the Japanese gradually gained their distinct musical characteristics after the Meiji era, because before that it mostly sounded like Chinese traditional music.

 And the comment section: